 LINER

-low-ionization nuclear emission-line region is a type of galactic nucleus that is defined by its spectral line emission.
+A low-ionization nuclear emission-line region is a type of galactic nucleus that is defined by its spectral line emission.
 The spectra typically include line emission from weakly ionized or neutral atoms, such as O, O+, N+, and S+.
-Conversely, the spectral line emission from strongly ionized atoms, such as O++, Ne++, and He+, is relatively weak .
+Conversely, the spectral line emission from strongly ionized atoms, such as O++, Ne++, and He+, is relatively weak

 Lenticular galaxies are sometimes called "armless spiral galaxies."
 They have a central bulge, no spiral arms but may have a ring/cloud of stars around them.
 Some lenticular galaxies have a bar and are called "barred lenticular galaxies".
 Their morphological type is labelled SB0.
 Normal lenticular galaxies are labelled S0.